Vacation rentals in Black Mountain

 Settle down in front of the quirky, bike-mounted TV for a movie night at an eclectic abode steps from cozy coffee houses and bakeries.
 Upcycled furniture, exposed air ducts, and a patchwork timber kitchen wall create an unusual interior.
 Best suited for adults The apartment is fully stocked with all bed linens and pillows, for all of the sleeping surfaces.
 There are extra pillows, blankets and sheets in the baskets in each room, if needed.
 I keep all of my cleaning products in closet in the living room, and guests are welcome to use these if they need/want to.
 I value our guest's privacy, but will be available if needed.
 The apartment is in the heart of Downtown Black Mountain on Cherry Street, and just three blocks to Lake Tomahawk.
 This quaint historical town boasts easy access to hiking, mountain biking, golfing, shopping, breweries and sightseeing.
 Restaurants and shops within walking distance.
 Uber is available.
 Asheville City bus line also available.
 This space is located above the owner's shop, so if anything is needed by our guests, we are available.

-Black Mountain Bungalow
+Cottage in Black Mountain

 Stunning Chalet 18 min from Downtown Asheville